davidmegginson/xlsx-reader/README.md

 By default, everything is a string, and all dates and datetimes will appear in ISO 8601 format (YYYY-mm-dd or YYYY-mm-ddTHH:MM:SS).
 If you supply the option _convert\_values_ to the Worksheet constructor, the library will convert numbers to ints or floats, and dates to datetime.datetime or datetime.date objects.
 There is no attempt to handle standalone times.

-Empty cells appear as None.
+Empty cells appear as the empty string ''.

 ## xlsxr.workbook.Workbook class